 Dharamshala is a major town in Kangra district of Himachal Pradesh.
 Mcleodganj is the upper part of Dharamshala and is also known as “Little Lhasa” because many Tibetan people settled here after His holiness Dalai Lama made it his home in exile.

 Dharamshala was a prominent place in Himachal but in the last 3 decades, Mcleodganj attracted more tourists.

-Dharamshala is a great place to stay and you can view of snow clad Dhauladhar ranges and here you can explore the cedar forests.
-The Kangra fort is also close by and a good place to see the history of the region.
+Dharamshala is a great place to stay and you can view snow-clad Dhauladhar ranges and here you can explore the cedar forests.
+The Kangra Fort is also close by and a good place to see the history of the region.